Hello! I'm Kate.

 baked eggs in a ramekin on a lined baking with crispy proscuitto

-Alternate options for spinach
+Alternate Options for Spinach

 If opting for baby spinach, gently cook it in a lightly oiled pan over medium heat until just wilted, instead of blanching it in boiling water.
 Remove from heat and let it cool before arranging it in your ramekins.
 Baby spinach has tender leaves, so it only needs to be wilted.